Show Me the Exercises to Ease L4-L5 Disc Pain Now

 When your back hurts, your first instinct is often to stop moving to avoid triggering more pain.
 While rest is important, too much stillness can lead to stiffness and reduced flexibility in your spine, which can actually put more stress on your discs in the long run.
 Gentle mobility exercises help your vertebrae move more freely and smoothly.
 This not only eases stiffness but also improves blood flow to the disc, bringing in the oxygen and nutrients it needs to repair itself.
 The goal is to encourage fluid, controlled motion, not to force a deep stretch.
 Getting a clear picture of your spinal health is a great starting point for any new patient looking to improve their mobility safely.

-The Best Exercises for an L4-L5 Disc Bulge
+The Best Back Exercises for L4-L5 Disc Bulge Pain

 When you’re dealing with the pain of a bulging disc, the idea of exercise might seem daunting.
 But the right movements can be one of the most effective ways to find relief and support your body’s healing process.
 The goal isn’t to push through pain; it’s to gently strengthen your supporting muscles, create space in your spine, and improve your mobility.
 These exercises are designed to be safe and restorative, helping to ease pressure on the affected nerve and get you back to feeling more like yourself.
 Always start slowly and listen to your body’s signals.